 When Does Separation Anxiety Become Worrisome?

-- Fearfulness or nervousness when away from home or separated from a parent
+- Feeling fearfulness or nervousness when away from home or separated from a parent

 - Clinging to parents

-- Physical symptoms, such as headaches or stomachaches
+- Experiencing physical symptoms, such as headaches or stomachaches

-- Refusal to go to pre-school or daycare
+- Refusing to go to school or daycare

-As babies grow into toddlers, they start to explore the world around them and test their independence.
-However, their innate survival skills also remind them that they need to keep mom and dad close for their protection and well-being.
-Also, toddlers are still learning the concept that while someone is out of sight temporarily, they will return later.
+As babies grow into toddlers, they explore the world around them and test their independence.
+However, their innate survival skills remind them to keep their parents close for protection and well-being.
+Toddlers are still learning how object permanence applies to people, so it takes time for a toddler to understand that someone who leaves will likely return later.
+Indicators of separation anxiety usually subside in children around 4 to 6 years of age.

-Separation anxiety is not an issue unless it becomes prolonged or severe or starts to interfere with daily activities.
-Then, separation anxiety may have progressed into a disorder.
-Symptoms of separation anxiety disorder, according to the Mayo Clinic, include:
+Separation anxiety is not an issue unless it becomes prolonged or severe, persists past age 6, or starts interfering with daily activities.
+If a child continually experiences symptoms of separation anxiety, those symptoms may have progressed into a disorder.
+According to the Mayo Clinic, symptoms of separation anxiety disorder in children include:

 - Constant, excessive distress about being away from home or parents

-- Persistent, excessive worry about losing a parent from an illness, accident, or disaster
+- Persistent worry about losing a parent from an illness, accident, or disaster

-- Refusal to leave home or stay at home by one’s self
+- Refusal to leave home or stay at home without a parent in the house

 - Refusal to sleep away from home